 - Mortgage insurance.
 You will need to pay an upfront mortgage insurance premium of 1.75% of the purchase price of the house.
 This upfront premium can often be rolled into the total loan amount.
 In addition, you will need to pay annual mortgage insurance premiums ("MIP") that typically cost between 0.45% and 1.05% of the loan amount.
 If your down payment is less than 10%, the annual MIP will last for the life of the loan.

 Ask Freedom Mortgage if you qualify for an FHA loan

-Freedom Mortgage was the #1 FHA lender1 in the United States in 2021.
-To get started with your FHA loan application, contact a Freedom Mortgage Loan Advisor by visiting our Get Started page or calling 877-220-5533.
+Freedom Mortgage is a top FHA lender in the United States.* To get started with your FHA loan application, contact a Freedom Mortgage Loan Advisor by visiting our Get Started page or calling 877-220-5533.

 *Inside Mortgage Finance, Jan-Jun 2022